 - Carefully remove the dishes from the steamer with tongs or oven mitts and set them on the counter.

-- Let them sit for 2-3 minutes.
+- Let them sit for another 2-3 minutes.
 In the meantime, gather your toppings for assembly.

-- Assemble by adding some mashed mung bean, shrimp floss, scallion oil, and a piece of crackling on top of each rice cake.
+- Assemble by adding some shrimp floss, scallion oil, and a piece of crackling on top of each rice cake.

-- Serve with the sauce on the side.
-When you’re ready to eat:
+- Serve with the sauce on the side to be poured on top of a cake before eating.

 RECIPE VIDEO